-Take a moment to think about what would happen if your company’s QuickBooks or Sage data was lost.
+Take a moment to think about what would happen if your company’s QuickBooks or Sage data were lost.
 How would you feel?
 Who would it affect?
 How would it change your company?

 It doesn’t take much imagination to realize that your local machines may not be as secure as they should be, given the sensitivity of the data they protect.
 Local storage on-premises has multiple risk factors, such as natural disasters or other external factors.
 However, there are ways to protect your data against such risk factors – like migrating your accounting software into the cloud.

 Although the cloud may sound unfamiliar, it has actually become widely popular.
 In fact, cloud computing is the fastest growing IT sector in the world (since 2018, the number of businesses adopting cloud practices has increased significantly at over 80%) and some trend watchers predict that within a decade or so, businesses without a cloud computing strategy may as well have no Internet presence at all.
 It may seem that the solutions offered by cloud computing providers are the province of large enterprises with heavy data loads and a large, far-flung workforce — but that’s no longer the case.

 Today, the tools and services provided by a long and growing list of providers are offering small businesses the resources they need to expand their reach in a global marketplace.
 With innovative cloud technology, unlimited scalability, and constant access to apps and data, the cloud allows small businesses in all sectors to save money and resources, support constant connectivity and collaboration, and keep data secure and accessible.